Using The Idea Of A Recipe

 However stews and casseroles can be very adaptable as can some pasta and rice dishes to reduce the cost.
 Here are some tips for adapting recipes

-1. Herbs – Unless the herbs suggested are crucial to the outcome of the recipe – mixed herbs will be a good subsititute for a recipe and will save you having to go ut and buy a herb that you do not have in your cupboard.
+Unless the herbs suggested are crucial to the outcome of the recipe – mixed herbs will be a good substitute for a recipe and will save you having to go out and buy a herb that you do not have in your cupboard.

-I would sugget that you only stocke the herbs you use regularly otherwise you end up the with the situation that you have full pots of herbs and spice that don’t get used.
+I would suggest that you only stock the herbs you use regularly otherwise you end up the with the situation that you have full pots of herbs and spice that don’t get used.
 I am reminded at this point of that wonderful Michael Mcintyre sketch (beware there is some strong language)….

-2. Spices – It is lovely to play around with the different spices avaiable – but you can cut down on the spend and avoid buying once and never using by substituting spices.
-For example you can buy garam masala rather than coriander, cumin and cinnamon separately
+It is lovely to play around with the different spices available – but you can cut down on the spend and avoid buying once and never using by substituting spices.
+For example you can buy garam masala rather than coriander, cumin and cinnamon separately.
+Or just buy a good curry powder when making a curry.

-If you are lucky enough to have a shop that sells herbs and spice lose – usually found in indpendent health food or local food shops – these are usually much cheaper than the jars you can buy in the supermarket.
-Do check the prices as tehy can vary enormously
+If you are lucky enough to have a shop that sells herbs and spice lose – usually found in independent health food or local food shops – these are usually much cheaper than the jars you can buy in the supermarket.
+Do check the prices as they can vary enormously

-6. Using Less Meat – In a stew, casserole or meat sauce you could halve the quantity of meat and use lentils, or chickpeas instead.
-You will get all the flavours and the same quantity – just less cost.
+In a stew, casserole or meat sauce you could halve the quantity of meat and use lentils, or chickpeas instead.
+You will get all the flavours and the same quantity of food – just less cost.
 If the meal is going in the oven for a longish stew it will be fine to add the lentils without pre-cooking.
 However if it is just cooked on the stove it will be better to cook the lentils separately and then add to the meat once cooked.

-In a stew with chunks of meat, chickpeas or haricot beans will probably be better – one 400g tin, drained or some that have been soaked and cooked separately
+In a stew with chunks of meat, chickpeas or haricot beans will probably be better – one 400g tin, drained or some that have been soaked and cooked separately.
+You will have super nutritious meal with plenty of texture.
+The meal may be healthier being lower in fat and higher in fibre and vitamins.

-7. Vary The Veg – Remember you can change the vegetables to include what you have or what is in season – just roughly subsutitute like for like – ie swap between root vegetables or green vegetables, cauliflower for broccoli and vice versa, change between squash, sweet potato, carrot, swede.
-Use you rimagination and experiment a little!
+Remember you can change the vegetables to include what you have or what is in season – just roughly substitute like for like – ie swap between root vegetables or green vegetables.
+For example cauliflower for broccoli and vice versa.
+Change between squash, sweet potato, carrot, swede.
+Peas for sweetcorn.
+Cabbage for kale.
+Use your imagination and experiment a little!

-8. Miss Out one or Two Ingredients – If it is the overall flavour of a recipe that you like and it has lots of ingredients, just miss out one or two and bulk up with rest.
+If it is the overall flavour of a recipe that you like and it has lots of ingredients, just miss out one or two and bulk up with rest.
 Use a recipe as an idea and get in touch with your creative side.
 If it is a casserole type dish or pasta sauce it is hard to go really wrong!
+For example, I don’t like mushrooms so if a recipe includes them, I either leave them out altogether or add perhaps peppers or aubergine instead.

-9. Garnishes and Finishes– Often a recipe calls for an egg to glaze pastry.
+Often a recipe calls for an egg to glaze pastry, or some garnish to make it look pretty.
 Although this does make it look nice, it isn’t necessary to the flavour.
-This also appllies to garnishes of leaves or herbs for soups, croutons etc. You can leave out these flourishes and still have a lovely meal.
+It might be nic eif you are hosting a dinner party but you can leave out these flourishes and still have a lovely meal.

 Rather than rejecting a recipe, or spending too much on a meal, think about adapting recipes and using it as an idea.